MockingbirdME/game_md/weapons_&_equipment/weapons.md

 * Blunted - Damage Type: concussive, Damage Modification: + 2d8, APV: set to zero.
 * Leafblade - Damage Type: penetrating, Damage Modification: 1d6, APV: + 1d6.

-### Common Bow and Arrow Modifications
-* Craftsmanship(Poor) - Reduce damage and APV by one and all ranges by 20%.
-* Craftsmanship(Masterwork) - Increase damage by one.
-* Material(Composite) - Increase range by 25%.
-* State(worn) - Reduce damage and APV by one and all ranges by 10%.

 ###Crossbows
 Like bows, crossbows have a body rating that is used for calculating the rest of their statistics as follows.